fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 ---
 title: "Complete guide to self-hosting a website through Cloudflare Tunnel"
-description: "In this guide I demonstrate how to self-host a static web blog built with Astro and expose it to the internet via a Cloudflare tunnels."
+description: "In this guide I demonstrate how to self-host a static web blog and expose it to the internet via a Cloudflare tunnel."
 pubDate: 2023-12-29
 tags:
   - Self-Hosting